zfang98/Bike-Sharing-Demand/README.md

 # Bike-Sharing-Demand
 ###
-#### Description: biking is good for the environment and people's health.
-Study has shown that, because there are more people cycling in the city of Vancouver, the expenses on health care had been distinctively decreaed.
-I think cycling should be encouraged when both the distance and time are allowed for the purpose of exercising and transportation.
+#### Description: biking is good for the environment as well as people's health.
+It has been approved that because people  are spending more time in cycling in Vancouver, the expenses on health care had been distinctively decreased (https://www.straight.com/news/1040826/health-benefits-cycling-could-save-taxpayers-millions-dollars).
+I think cycling should be encouraged when both the distance and time are allowed.
+It is a good way to incorporate exercise into daily routine.
 ###
 ####  This project use history data to predict how many bikes will be in demand in every hour of a day.
 ###### Documents: Train.csv: Data used for training models